-With the Audits "Internationalisation of Universities", the project HRK-EXPERTISE Internationalisation supports German universities to develop or amend their institutional internationalisation strategy.
+The Audit "Internationalisation of Universities" supports German universities to develop or amend their institutional internationalisation strategy.
 It provides advice in expanding from basic motives to specific goals and in developing individual tools to reach their goals.
-The audit is an independent and systematic analysis of internationalisation processes and gives specific recommendations in four dimensions of activity (Planning & Steering, Study & Teaching, Research & Technology Transfer, and Advice & Support).
+The Audit is an independent and systematic analysis of internationalisation processes and gives specific recommendations in four dimensions of activity (Planning & Steering, Study & Teaching, Research & Technology Transfer, and Advice & Support).

 Small universities have the possibility to participate in the Audit compact or the Audit strategy workshop.
 Those instruments are condensed versions of the Audit, tailored to the needs and resources of smaller universities.